brookd-lab/histogram_new/README.md

 # Histogram
-Input comma delimited list of values and draw graph
+Default operation- random graph, or input comma delimited list of values to draw graph